 The BA Primary Education with QTS is a three-year degree programme.
-You apply directly to the University via UCAS and your placements and pedagogy are provided by your University tutor, alongside your academic studies.
+You apply directly to the University via UCAS and your placements and pedagogy are provided by your University tutor and partnership staff, alongside your academic studies.
 This is an intense course, however successful completion of the programme awards a degree and Qualified Teacher Status (QTS).

 Our PGCE programmes are for applicants who already have a degree.
 We offer both Primary and Secondary PGCE options.
-Applications are made via UCAS.
+Applications are made via DFE Apply.
 The programme is a blend of subject knowledge, pedagogy, academic work and teaching experience.
-Your placements and pedagogy are provided by your University tutor.
+Your placements and pedagogy are provided by your University tutor and partnership staff.